Special Issue on Pandemics, Socially Equitable Economic Advancement, and Resilient and Sustainable Systems

 - Relationships among economic and health equity and community resilience

-The editors request abstracts to be submitted for review via e-mail by August 18, 2020 and manuscripts should be submitted online by October 14, 2020.
+The editors request manuscripts should be submitted online by March 12, 2021.
 All submissions will be subject to a rigorous peer review.
 We encourage submissions of original research articles, reviews, case studies, and thought pieces and perspectives.